 A CATTLE farming couple in New Zealand was last month ordered to pay $273,000 after a truck collided with 17 of their black cattle which had strayed onto a busy highway on a dark night.

-The owners of the truck took the cattle producers to court for damage caused to their vehicle, claiming the farmers had failed to properly secure their stock.
+The truck’s owners took the cattle producers to court for damage caused to their vehicle, claiming the farmers were at fault because they had failed to properly secure their stock.

-In their defence the farmers claimed the steers had jumped over a boundary fence.
+In their defence the farmers declined liability, claiming the steers had jumped over a boundary fence.

-Their lawyers also told the court the truck driver, who was uninjured in the crash, was visually impaired, having lost an eye several years earlier, and had been driving above the speed limit and was talking on a mobile phone with his wife when the crash occurred.
+Their lawyers also told the court the truck driver, who was uninjured in the crash, was visually impaired, having lost an eye several years earlier, and had been driving above the speed limit and was talking on a mobile phone when the crash occurred.

 After considering the evidence, which included feedback from experts as to whether cattle are physically capable of jumping fences (some believed yes, others no), the court ruled the farmers had breached their duty of care to adequately secure their cattle and ordered them to pay for $273,000 to the owners of the damaged truck and trailer.

-The various sources we could find indicate that most Australian States have laws which hold the owners of livestock legally liable in such circumstances.
+From conversations we have had with people with knowledge of the issue, the indications are that most Australian States have laws which hold the owners of livestock legally liable in such circumstances.